 Do you have a perfect living room?
 Is it too perfect to live in?
 One of the mysteries of life is why people spend so much time and money decorating a living room and so little time actually living in it.
 It becomes a "company" room and, in my opinion, a waste of space and resources.
 You can make a living room that both your guests and your family will not only admire but actually enjoy.
 Follow these guidelines to decorate your dream living room.

 1. Clip, clip, clip.
 Assemble a clipping collection of your favorite rooms from magazines.
-Don't worry about expense, just allow yourself to dream!
+Don't worry about the expense; just allow yourself to dream.
 Colors, luxury furniture, chandeliers, and French doors—whatever sparks your imagination.
 There are ways to create the same look for much less.

 2. Focal Point.
 Decide on a layout for your room, creating conversation areas and a focal point.
-For advice on how to create a layout, see Deciding on a Layout for Your Room Design.
 The focal point can be an architectural detail, fireplace, big screen TV, or a work of art.
-Arrange the furniture around 1) the focal point and 2) conversation.
+Arrange the furniture around the focal point and conversation.

 5. Have a seat.
-Strive to sit at least 6 people even in a small room.
-If the room is larger, divide it into areas that sit various groups of people from 2 to 6.
+Strive to sit at least six people even in a small room.
+If the room is larger, divide it into areas that sit various groups of people from two to six.

 6. Area defined.
 Define conversation and seating areas with area rugs.
 Whether plain or patterned, area rugs add visual definition to a space and can be an accent as well.